-HUD regulations establish policies for treating specific types of income and assets.
+In addition to this general definition, HUD regulations establish policies for treating specific types of income and assets.
 The full texts of those portions of the regulations are provided in exhibits at the end of this chapter as follows:

-- Annual Income Inclusions Full Definition (Exhibit 6-1)

-- Annual Income Exclusions (Exhibit 6-2)
+- Annual Income Inclusions (Exhibit 6-1) - Annual Income Exclusions (as updated for HOTMA per Notice PIH 2024-38) (Exhibit 6-2)

-- Treatment of Family Assets (Exhibit 6-23)

-- Earned Income Disallowance (Exhibit 6-4)
+Exhibit 6-2)

-- The Effect of Welfare Benefit Reduction (Exhibit 6-35)
+- Treatment of Family Assets (Exhibit 6-3) - The Effect of Welfare Benefit Reduction (Exhibit 6-4)

 Sections 6-I.B and 6-I.C discuss general requirements and methods for calculating annual income.
 The rest of this section describes how each source of income is treated for the purposes of determining annual income.
-HUD regulations present income inclusions and exclusions separately [24 CFR 5.609(b) and 24 CFR 5.609(e)].
-In this ACOP, however, the discussions of income inclusions and exclusions are integrated by topic (e.g., all policies affecting earned income are discussed together in section 6-I.D).
-Verification requirements for annual income are discussed in Chapter 7.
+HUD regulations present income inclusions and exclusions separately [24 CFR 5.609(b) and 24 CFR 5.609(c)].
+In this plan, however, the discussions of income inclusions and exclusions are integrated by topic (e.g., all policies affecting earned income are discussed together in section 6 I.D).
+Verification requirements for annual income are discussed in Chapter 7.A.